konveyor/kai/docs/llm_selection.md

 active: *active
 ```

-- Update your OpenAI API Key
+> [!NOTE]
-  - Note if you have `OPENAI_API_KEY` set as an environment variable which VSCode is able to read then you can ignore explicitly setting it in your `provider-settings.yaml`.
+> Update to your OpenAI API Key.
+If you have `OPENAI_API_KEY` set as an environment variable which VSCode is able to read then you can ignore explicitly setting it in your `provider-settings.yaml`.
-- Update the model you wish to use
+> You should also Update the model to the one you wish to use.

 ### Ollama